cityofasheville/bedrock2/tests/table_copy_test.md

 Prerequisites: Node and Docker

+`
+cd tests/setup_docker
+./setup.sh
+`
-## Create three Docker db's: SS1, PG1, and PG2.
+Creates three Docker db's: SS1, PG1, and PG2.
 (Two Postgres and one SQL Server.
 PG2 is on port 5430.)
 They all have the table "testtable".
 SS has rows of data.
 Note: The SS takes a few minutes to create after script runs.

 `
-tests/setup_docker/setup.sh
-`

-## Run two copy tasks: SS1 to PG1 and PG1 to PG2.

-`
+cd ../../scripts/task_runners/table_copy
 npm install
+cd ../../../tests
-node tests/table_copy.test.js
+node table_copy.test.js
 `
+Runs two copy tasks: SS1 to PG1 and PG1 to PG2.

 At this point the data should be in all three databases.

 ## Remove Docker containers